 - In order for the captions to appear on your video, you MUST publish them.

-NOTE: if you do not click the Publish button, your videos will not be compliant.
+NOTE: if you do not return to the screen to edit your captions and click the Publish button, your videos will not be compliant.

 Once you click the Publish button, you will be prompted through a couple of messages: